+'''

-4.15.3 The <, >, <=, >=, ==, !=, ===, and !== operators
+4.15.3 The <, >, <=, >=, !=, ===, and !== operators

+'''

-These operators require one or both of the operand typetypes to be identicalassignable to or a subtype of the otheroperand type.
+These operators require one or both of the operand types to be assignable to the other.
 The result is always of the Boolean primitive type.

-Any Boolean Number String ObjectOther
+Any Boolean Number String Other

 Any Boolean Boolean Boolean Boolean Boolean

 Boolean Boolean Boolean

 Number Boolean Boolean

 String Boolean Boolean

-ObjectOther Boolean Boolean
+Other Boolean Boolean

-4.15.4 The instance of operator
+4.15.4 The instanceof operator